mklan/colorPicker/README.md

 ## Usage

 call ColorPicker and pass the dom id of your source element i.e. image. if you pass `{clickListener : true}` in the parameters, you can to add an event listener `colorPicked`.
-This event triggers, when a color was picked.
+This event triggers when a color was picked by clicking on the source.
 `e.detail.rgb` holds the rgb values.

 ```javascript